How to Calculate CGPA for TU BBA Students

 Q: Can I retake courses to improve my CGPA?

 Yes, TU allows retaking courses.
-The higher grade replaces the previous one in CGPA calculation (recent semester system).
+The higher grade replaces the previous one in CGPA calculation under the semester system.